 Signs and Symptoms of Anxiety

-What anxiety can mean
+What can anxiety mean?

-The anxiety can affect your body physically, can give you negative thoughts and affect your behaviour.
+Anxiety can affect your body physically, can give you negative thoughts and affect your behaviour.

 Each of these can have an impact on the other.